-Everyone wants great security at low cost - a desire that runs against the general perception that effective security is expensive.
+Everyone wants great security at a low cost.
+It's a desire that runs against the general perception that effective security is expensive.
 The reality is that most organizations have weaker security than they want, or think they already have.

-This is down to scarcity of resources and the complexity of the task.
+This could be connected to scarcity of resources and the complexity of the task.
 The security landscape is highly complex and constantly evolving.
-To address the risks in-house, it requires specialist human resources and costly software tools.
-In fact, it takes 10 full-time, highly experienced analysts to monitor and respond around the clock, 365 days per year but these experts are in exceptionally short supply, and software must be constantly refreshed and updated.
-This is why attackers tend to do their work at night, on weekends, and over holidays.
+To address the risks inhouse, it requires specialist human resources and costly software tools.
+In fact, it takes ten full-time, highly experienced analysts to monitor and respond around the clock, 365 days a year.
+But those experts are in exceptionally short supply and software must be constantly refreshed and updated.
+This is why attackers tend to do their work at night, on the weekend, and over holidays.

-XDR delivers what it's typically impossible to deliver inhouse: effective security monitoring and response, around the clock, every day of the year, at a manageable cost.
-It does so by automating detection and threat response with the oversight of expert, certified SOC analysts.
+XDR delivers what is typically impossible to deliver inhouse: effective security monitoring and response, around the clock, every day of the year, at a manageable cost.
+It does this by automating detection and threat response with the oversight of expert, certified SOC analysts.
 It shifts the reality closer to the desire by making existing investments more effective and plugging gaps created by internal teams struggling to cope with increasing demands.